twmulloy/t/README.md

 # t.js
-`t` is a javascript framework for myself that includes the most common components asked for by clients, in a syntax that reads a little better than native javascript.
+`t` is a javascript framework for myself that includes the most common components asked for by clients, in (hopefully) a syntax that reads a little better than native javascript.

 ## Features
 Checklist of features that will complete the base of the `t` javascript framework.
+- [ ] DOM
+  - [ ] Choose best query selector
-- [x] DOM selectors
+  - [x] Each
+  - [ ] Misc. traversing methods
 - [ ] Utilities
   - [x] Merge
   - [x] Deep merge